sheril5/infra/README.md

 * Use the already created **tekton-pipelines** namespace for the creation of pipeline.

-* Create a Clustersecretstore from the yaml given below.Replace the server with the url which can be obtained from the **kubectl** command given below.
+* Create a secretstore from the yaml given below.Replace the server with the url which can be obtained from the **kubectl** command given below.

   ```bash
   kubectl get ingress -n capten
   ```

        apiVersion: external-secrets.io/v1beta1
-       kind: ClusterSecretStore
+       kind: SecretStore
        metadata:
          name: vault-root-store
        spec: